hapax/hapax.github.io/assets/teaching.md

 If you force them to, in order to pass an exam, they'll resent it because you're wasting their time.
-Except for the question about the volume of a cone, all the word problems manifestly the shrub test.
+Except for the question about the volume of a cone, all the word problems above manifestly fail the shrub test.
-It's hard to imagine anyone reading these unless preparing for a quiz.
+It's hard to imagine anyone reading them unless they were desparate not to flunk the next quiz.

-The fact that I've used "anyone" rather than "everyone" in the shrub test is important.
+The shrub test is a pretty low bar.
+All we ask is that *somebody* might conceivably read it for fun.
+But this can lead to another sort of failure, where

-## An elementary example
+## 4. A pre-calculus example <a id="sec-4" name="sec-4"></a>

 #### Saddles and spheres